ahboon/CTF_Adventures/Whitehats Just Hack/README.md

 2. Key take away: More into the world of CTF & Moving closure of Whitehats Just Hack

-## Each session will include
+## Each session conosts of the following components
-Each session will include:
+Components:
  - Workshop
  - Sample walkthrough
  - Try out